 Transfer of Title to Small Estates by Affidavit

-There are many different probate scenarios, but for smaller, less complicated estates, a beneficiary can take advantage of one of the probate shortcuts known as the Small Estate Affidavit.
+There are many different scenarios, but for smaller, less complicated estates, a beneficiary can take advantage of one of the legal shortcuts known as the Small Estate Affidavit.

 A beneficiary may use a Small Estate Affidavit for personal property (things other than real estate) if the following criteria are met:

-- If the estate is not being administered through a probate proceeding
+• If the estate is not being administered through a legal proceeding

 A beneficiary may use a Small Claim Affidavit for Real Estate if the following criteria are met:

-- If the estate is not being administered through a probate proceeding
+• If the estate is not being administered through a legal proceeding

 It can be really hard trying to figure out these laws after a loved one has passed.
-An experienced probate attorney can be invaluable in sorting out all the various rules and distinctions, and represent you and provide guidance through an emotional and trying time.
+An experienced estate planning attorney can be invaluable in sorting out all the various rules and distinctions, and represent you and provide guidance through an emotional and trying time.